adriaferrer/Vimet/README.md

 * Customer: Customer Id (int)
 * Financial status: describes whether the order has been paid, refunded or not paid (str)
 * Fulfillment status: describes whether the order has been fulfilled or not (str)
-* Accepts marketing: describes whether the client has agreed to receive marketing (int)
 * Total: Total amount of the order (float)
 * Discount Amount: amount of discount applied to the order (float)
 * Shipping method: Describes the shipping method of the order (str)
-* Shipping City: Described the city the order was sent to (str)
 * Shipping Zip: Postal code where the order was sent to (str)
 * Payment method: identifies the payment method (str)
 * Refunded amount: total amount refunded to customer in that order (float)